azeez-d3v/School-Scraper-Leader/README.md

 # School Scraper

 An AI-powered application that automatically collects and organizes information from school websites.
-Perfect for parents, students, and education consultants who want to compare schools easily.

 ## 🔍 What This Application Does